Deep Physics: Special Relativity for Talented High Schoolers

 Part of the SoTS Physics Lyceum

-Special Relativity is one of eight semester-long physics courses in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Special Relativity is one of four Modern Physics electives in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Students earning the Mastery in Classical and Modern Physics complete the six classical core courses plus any two of the four modern electives.

 The Lyceum is built on the Deep Physics methodology.